Azure/azure-storage-azcopy/README.md

 ## About

-AzCopy (v10 Preview) is the next-generation command-line utility designed for copying data to/from Microsoft Azure Blob and File, using simple commands designed for optimal performance.
+AzCopy (v10) is the next-generation command-line utility designed for copying data to/from Microsoft Azure Blob and File, using simple commands designed for optimal performance.
 You can copy data between a file system and a storage account, or between storage accounts.

 ## Features